 Making the decision to place a loved one in a nursing home is never an easy one, even though it is necessary when they need around-the-clock care.
 We trust that these nursing care facilities will treat our loved ones with dignity and respect, as well as provide the care they need.
 However, nursing homes are sometimes abusive towards their residents, resulting in serious harm.
-If your loved one has been abused or neglected by their nursing home, contact the skilled legal team at Manuel & Thompson today to schedule a consultation.
+If your loved one has been abused or neglected by their nursing home, contact the skilled nursing home abuse attorneys at Manuel & Thompson today to schedule a consultation.

 Florida Nursing Home Laws

 As the U.S. population ages, more families are faced with the difficult decision of placing their loved ones in a nursing home.
 However, finding the right home is oftentimes difficult, and once the decision is made, how do you truly know if they are taking good care of your loved one?
 Fortunately, Florida law outlines specific Resident’s Rights.
 Federal law also regulates how nursing homes operate under Title 42 C.F.R.
 Part 483.
 The following signs may indicate nursing home abuse: